Janice-M/Pitchers-Tarvern/README.md

 ## User Stories
+  * A user creates an account then logs into the web app
   * A user can see the pitches posted by other people
-  * A user can eithr downvote or upvote on a pitch as long as they are signed in.
+  * A user can  downvote or upvote on a pitch as long as they are signed in.
   * A user can add comment on the different pitches .
   * A user can view and submit pitches by category.

 ## Technologies Used
-  * Python 3.6.5
+  * Python 3.6.
-  * HTML5, CSS and Bootstrap
+  * HTML5, CSS && Bootstrap
   * Flask Framework
   * Postgressql
-  * Heroku
+  * Heroku for deployment

 ## Known Bugs
 No known bugs so far